-- Source hairy crabs and female mud crabs from reliable suppliers. - All consignment of hairy crabs imported from the Mainland should bear a health certificate issued by the General Administration of Quality Supervision, Inspection and Quarantine of the People's Republic of China (AQSIQ) or Entry-Exit Inspection and Quarantine Bureau. - Hairy crabs for sale must be kept in the refrigerator.
+- Source hairy crabs from reliable suppliers. - All consignment of hairy crabs imported from the Mainland should bear a health certificate issued by the General Administration of Quality Supervision, Inspection and Quarantine of the People's Republic of China (AQSIQ) or Entry-Exit Inspection and Quarantine Bureau. - Hairy crabs for sale must be kept in the refrigerator.